St Ninian's High School, Kirkintilloch: History

 St Ninian's opened in 1874 in the town centre on Union Street.
 The school then moved to a new site in 1931 on the sight of the former Westermains House on Bellfield Road.
 It then moved from Bellfield Road to the former Thomas Muir campus in Bishopbriggs during the demolition and complete rebuild of the Bellfield Road Campus.
 As of August 2009, is back in Bellfield Road.

 Celtic Youth Academy

-St Ninian's High, in partnership with Celtic F.C. is at the forefront of a groundbreaking sporting initiative, the first of its type in Scotland.
-This allows the Celtic Academy players, who are pupils in S1 to S5, to combine intensive coaching sessions with a programme of studies based on continental methods, where everything is monitored including behaviour and homework.
+St Ninian's High, in partnership with Celtic F.C., allows the Celtic Academy players, who are pupils in S1 to S5, to combine intensive coaching sessions with a programme of studies based on continental methods, where everything is monitored including behaviour and homework.